 Some dog foods have much more bioavailability than others — in other words, they are more digestible than others.
 Bioavailability is affected by many factors, for example, whether a protein is animal-based or plant-based and the temperature that the protein is cooked at.
 Animal-based proteins — discounting animal by-products- are usually of a higher quality because they contain more muscle and are more bioavailable.
 Additionally, food that is not cooked to within an inch of its life will also have higher bioavailability.
 This is because fewer enzymes will be destroyed during the cooking process and can, therefore, be used by your dog to aid digestion.

-To optimize bioavailability of micronutrients for your dog, look for foods which are dehydrated, freeze-dried, raw or frozen as these won't have been subjected to such high temperatures.
+To optimize bioavailability of micronutrients for your dog, look for foods that are dehydrated, freeze-dried, raw or frozen as these won’t have been subjected to such high temperatures.
 It may also be favorable to switch your dog to a raw diet so that nutrients remain present in their most natural form, providing maximum bioavailability.